the-ride-never-ends/scrape_the_law_mk3/_README.md

    - Publicly accessible online.
    - Text must be archived with a third party (e.g. Internet Archive, Libgen).
 2. Scalability:
-   - Handle and store millions or more pages of text and associated metadata.
+   - Handle and store millions or more pages of legal text and associated metadata.
    - Metadata must be sufficient for rigorous academic citation.
    - Extensible beyond local laws if needed.
 3. Performance: